Seolang/stikyAI/README.md

 # stikyAI
-This project is made to research Deep-learning and possible combination of RNA sequence used as a medicine
+This project is graduation project made to research Deep-learning and possible combination of RNA sequence used as a medicine